Samsenbow/Portfolio-Risk-Analysis-Excel/README.md

 </p>

 ### Comparison of Normal and Empirical VaR
-VaR and ES were calculated under both the empirical distribution of portfolio losses and the Normal distribution assumption.
-Across all confidence levels, the Normal VaR and Normal ES were consistently lower than the empirical values, with the gap widening at higher confidence levels.
-For example, at 99.5% confidence, empirical VaR was 309.26 USD, while Normal VaR was 197.72 USD.
-This indicates that the Normal assumption underestimates the risk of extreme losses, especially in the tails, highlighting the importance of using fat-tailed models for accurate portfolio risk assessment.
+VaR and ES were calculated under both the empirical loss distribution and the Normal distribution assumption.
+For confidence levels below 98%, empirical VaR is slightly smaller than Normal VaR, whereas for confidence levels above 98%, empirical VaR exceeds the Normal VaR, reflecting the fat tails of the portfolio loss distribution.
+Empirical ES is consistently higher than Normal ES across all confidence levels, highlighting that the Normal assumption underestimates average losses in the tail, and emphasizing the importance of fat-tailed models for accurate risk assessment.
 <p align="center">
   <img src="var&Nvar.png" alt="Loss Histogram" width="400">
   <img src="ESvsNES.png" alt="Loss Vs t Loss" width="400">